DantasB/siga-professor/README.md

 ## About

 This repository is a Simple api that access every UFRJ course and get all the oppened disciplines and their professors.
 It was built using golang.
+If you want to see the chart you can access it: [MongoDB Chart](https://charts.mongodb.com/charts-m001-skvbx/public/dashboards/6187a921-8487-41e2-8cbd-82729112cbc8)

 ## Requirements